- Search The Registry

 Recent research revealed a high percentage of mixed or tri-racial ancestry in Puerto Rico and the Dominican Republic.
 Those claiming Taíno ancestry also have Spanish ancestry, African ancestry, and often, both.
 The Spanish conquered various Taíno chiefdoms during the late fifteenth and early sixteenth century.
-According to The Black Legend and some contemporary scholars such as Andrés Reséndez, warfare and harsh enslavement by the colonists decimated the population.
-Men were forced to work on colonial plantations and gold mines, as a result, there was no Taíno left to cultivate their own crops and feed their population.
+According to The Black Legend and some contemporary scholars such as Andrés Reséndez, the colonists' warfare, and harsh enslavement decimated the population.
+Men were forced to work on colonial plantations and gold mines; as a result, there was no Taíno left to cultivate their crops and feed their population.

 Conversely, most scholars believe that European diseases caused the majority of deaths.
 A smallpox epidemic in Hispaniola in 1518–1519 killed almost 90% of the surviving Taíno.
 The remaining Taíno were intermarried with Europeans and Africans and were incorporated into the Spanish colonies.
 The Taíno were considered extinct at the end of the 18th century.
 However, since about 1840, there have been attempts to create a quasi-indigenous Taíno identity in rural areas of Cuba, the Dominican Republic, and Puerto Rico.

 This movement accelerated among Puerto Rican communities in the mainland United States in the 1960s.
 At the 2010 U.S. census, 1,098 people in Puerto Rico identified themselves as "Puerto Rican Indian," 1,410 identified as "Spanish American Indian," and 9,399 identified as "Taíno."
 In total, 35,856 Puerto Ricans considered themselves Native American.